vadim-miller2/book-test1/ch_core.md

     args.SetConstraint("someString",
                        &(*new CArgAllow_Strings, "this", "that", "etc"));

 There are two other pre-defined constraint classes: [CArgAllow\_Symbols](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCArgAllow__Symbols.html) and [CArgAllow\_String](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCArgAllow__String.html).
 If the value provided on the command line is not in the allowed set of values specified for that argument, then an exception will be generated.
-This exception can be caught and handled in the usual manner, as described in the discussion of [Generating a USAGE message.](ch_core.html#ch_core.CArgDescriptions_Usage)
+This exception can be caught and handled in the usual manner, as described in the discussion of [Generating a USAGE message.](#generating-a-usage-message)

-#### <span class="title">Using <span class="nctnt ncbi-class">CArgDescriptions</span> in Applications</span>
+#### Using <span class="nctnt ncbi-class">CArgDescriptions</span> in Applications

 The description of program arguments should be provided in the application's <span class="nctnt ncbi-func">Init()</span> function before any other initialization.
 A good idea is also to specify the description of the program here: